 After breakfast, transfer to the airport for your flights home.

 One of the first female photographers to work for National Geographic, Annie Griffiths has taken photographs in more than 100 countries during her illustrious career.
 She has worked on dozens of magazine and book projects for the Society, including stories on Lawrence of Arabia, Baja California, Galilee, Petra, Sydney, New Zealand, and Jerusalem.
 She lectures and teaches photography workshops regularly and was a visiting professor of photography at Ohio University.
 Annie’s work has also appeared in LIFE, Geo, Smithsonian, Fortune, Merian, Stern, and many other publications.
 Annie has received awards from the National Press Photographers Association, the Associated Press, the National Organization of Women, the University of Minnesota, and the White House News Photographers Association.
 She brought her children along on many of her far-flung assignments, and chronicles the story in the book A Camera, Two Kids, and a Camel.

 Oct 09 - 19, 2014

 Price is per person, double occupancy.
 For a single room, add $2,250.
-The optional hot-air-balloon excursion on Day 6 is $300 per person.
+The optional hot air balloon excursion on Day 6 is $300 per person.
 Airfare is not included in the expedition cost.
-Economy airfare from New York to Istanbul and return from Bodrum is from $800, and flights within Turkey are $650 (subject to change).
+Economy airfare from New York to Istanbul and return from Bodrum begins at $800, and flights within Turkey are $650 (subject to change).